sagemath/trac_to_gh/Issue 270.md

 # Issue 270: bug in permutation group arithmetic code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/270

 Original creator: was